dkadyrov/courses/content/Introduction to Python/Assignments/project.md

 - Visualize the data and communicate your findings using at least one graph.
 - Narrate your work and explain your reasoning and conclusions.

 You will use pandas, a popular Python library for data manipulation and analysis, to perform most of the tasks.
-You will also use other libraries, such as matplotlib, seaborn, or plotly, to generate your graphs.
+You will also use other libraries, such as `matplotlib`, `seaborn`, or `plotly`, to generate your graphs.
 You will document your work using LaTeX or markdown, two common formats for online publication.
 You will also create a slideshow to present your project to the class.

 You will upload your project deliverable (code, writeup, and slideshow) to Github, a platform for hosting and sharing code.
 You will also submit a link to your Github repository and your online writeup (using a service such as Overleaf or Github Pages) to the instructor.